gregtozzi/w241_project/reports/README.md

 A/B Testing for Email Fundraising
 ================
 Taeil Goh, Greg Tozzi & Max Ziff
-December 12, 2020
+December 13, 2020

 ## Executive Summary and Recommendations

 Thank you for the opportunity to work with the Children’s Science Center.
-Below you will find a summary of our finding and recommendations.
+Below you will find a summary of our findings and recommendations.
+This report is written for the Children’s Science Center.
+Still, it includes technical details in the second part to validate the work by other data scientists can validate and reproduce the results where our conclusion is based on.
+Due to the sensitivity of data stored on Mailchimp, it is required to export script by a person at the Children’s Science Center who has access to Mailchimp records.
 Details of our analysis are included in the technical report that follows this summary.

-### Research Questions
+#### Research Questions

 We sought to answer two questions posed by the Center.
 Both questions were related to the effect on opening and click-through rates of